supratikj/Coding-Challenge/Software-Engineer-Full-Stack-JavaScript-Coding-Challenge.md

 # Coding challenge
-This page consists a set of coding challenges for JavaScript (NodeJS/AngularJS) developer role at Isentia.
+This page consists coding challenge for Software Engineer/Sr. Software Engineer - Full Stack JavaScript role at Isentia.

 # Purpose
 Aim of this test is three fold,